hirememorey/resilience-basketball/README.md

   - `possession_matchups`: Defensive matchups between players during possessions
   - `player_shot_locations`: **NEW** Granular x/y coordinates for every shot taken

+## 🔬 Experiment: The Method Resilience Score

+As a proof of concept, we have developed and tested a script to calculate the "Method Resilience Score."
+This experiment validates our core hypotheses on a player-by-player basis.

+-   **Proof of Concept**: `src/nba_data/scripts/calculate_resilience_scores.py` provides a working implementation of the score calculation.
+-   **Benchmark Data**: The script relies on league-average efficiency benchmarks, which are calculated by `src/nba_data/scripts/calculate_league_averages.py`.
+-   **Detailed Methodology**: The complete first-principles logic for this calculation is documented in the "Method Resilience Score" section of `foundational_principles.md`.

+This experiment serves as the foundation for the next phase of the project: scaling this analysis across the entire league and building a predictive model.

 ## 📈 Data Coverage

 ### Current Season: 2024-25 - COMPLETE COVERAGE ACHIEVED